Dr Ashokkumar Manoharan

 College of Business, Government and Law

-Dr Ashokkumar (Ashok) Manoharan, Senior Lecturer in Strategic Management, is the ERA Discipline Leader (FoR 35 Commerce, Management, Tourism, and Services).
-Before joining Flinders University, he taught management courses at the University of South Australia and the higher education sector in India.
-He also has extensive industry experience training call centre employees in Australia and providing consultancy for hospitality firms.
+Dr Ashokkumar (Ashok) Manoharan is a member of the Centre of Social Impact.
+Before joining Flinders University, he taught management courses at the University of South Australia and in the higher education sector in India.
+He also has extensive industry experience, having trained call centre employees in Australia and provided consultancy services to hospitality firms.

 Dr. Manoharan was born and raised in Madurai, India.
-After completing his bachelor's degree, he was trained to be a chef; however, he completed his MBA and then M.Sc in Psychology.
-He earned his doctorate from the School of Management, University of South Australia.
+After completing his bachelor's degree, he was trained as a chef; however, he subsequently pursued an MBA and an M.Sc. in Psychology.
+He earned his doctorate in Management (University of South Australia).

-PhD in Management (University of South Australia), Master of Business Administration, Masters of Science (Psychology), Bachelors in Catering Science and Hotel Management.
+PhD in Management (UniSA), Master of Business Administration, Master of Science (Psychology), Bachelor in Catering Science and Hotel Management.

 External grants